MarcinKonowalczyk/psll-lang/README.md

     - [x] Test *asymmetric* children in `tree_repr`
 - [ ] `psll.sh` is a mess, therefore (amongst others) `run.sh` is a mess
 - [ ] Allow one to write the empty pyramid keyword explicitly as the underscore, such that `( (a) (b) )` can also be written as `(_ (a) (b) )`, just for completeness.
+- [ ] Add section about array expansions to this README
+- [ ] Add mention of the Sigbovik paper to README

 ## Done's